 Surrounded by the Sea of Okhotsk, most of the Shiretoko Peninsula has been preserved as a National Park since 1964 and was also designated as a World Natural Heritage Site by UNESCO in 2005.

-This morning, we explore Shiretoko on land, hiking to Shiretoko Five Lakes.
-We will receive a mini lecture before heading into the territory of Ezo brown bears.
-We aim to complete the entire walkway to visit all the Five Lakes, unless the walkway is closed due to the presence of a bear on the trail.
+This morning, we explore Shiretoko on land, walking to Shiretoko Five Lakes.
+We will receive a mini-lecture before heading into the territory of Ezo brown bears.
+We aim to complete the entire walkway to visit all five of the lakes, unless the walkway is closed due to a bear on the trail.

 Activity – Walking